 1-A brief Historical Definition of Pure Love

 Pure love was given many names in Middle and Far Eastern religions and ancient Greek philosophies.
-In Hindu, it is called prema and means an elevated love, a sacrament.
+In Hindu, it is called Prema and means an elevated love, a sacrament.
 It preaches that one gives up selfishness.
-It is loving without expecting anything in return.
-Krishna the Hindu highest deities and Radha his closest worshipper and who is also worshipped along with him, call for this kind of love.
-In Buddhism, Metta requires benevolence, kindness and good will for everyone including one’s enemies.
-In Skhism, Waheguru is one of the most important truths to instil virtue in people.
+It’s loving without expecting anything in return.
+Krishna the Hindu highest deities and Radha -his closest worshipper and who is also worshipped along with him – call for this kind of love.
+In Buddhism, Metta requires benevolence, kindness and goodwill for everyone including one’s enemies.
+In Sikhism, Waheguru is one of the most important truths to instil virtue in people.
 In Christianity God is love, and unconditional love is a requirement for everyone and the highest of virtues: “And thou shalt love the LORD thy God with all thine heart, and with all thy soul, and with all thy might.”

 Deut.
 6:5.
 Also, in Mark 12:31 “The second is this: ‘Love your neighbour as yourself.’
 There is no commandment greater than these.”

 In Greek philosophy: Agape is the highest form of love.
-It is based on charitable kindness and unconditional love which transcends the physical reality.
+It’s based on charitable kindness and unconditional love which transcends the physical reality.

 In Neuroscience: A team of Neuroscientists (Beauregard and colleagues) wanted to conduct studies on unconditional love based on Neuro – Imaging.
 They first needed to describe this concept of unconditional love, providing the following definition:

-As we can see, in order to avoid looking at all the locations in the brain, concerning other types of love, the team had to consider unconditional love as different in essence from all the rest.
-And so, they came up with the above definition!
+Notice that in order to avoid looking at all the locations in the brain to exclude all other types of love, the team had to consider unconditional love as different in essence from all the rest.

 2-My First Conclusion